msucloudfellowship/msu_ccf_miniproject/readme.md

 # Simple Weather Data Plotting Scripts

-**For use with the the MSU Cloud Fellowship mini-project**
+**For MSU Cloud Computing Fellowship Exercise**

 ## Overview

-These are the scripts to be run as part of the MSU Cloud Fellowship "mini project."
-The goal of the mini-project is to demonstrate copying data to the cloud, and using cloud computing to run a basic script, save the output to cloud storage.
+These are the scripts to be run for an exercise in the [MSU Cloud Computing Fellowship](https://msu-icer.github.io/cloudcomputingfellowship).
+The goal of the exerciseis to demonstrate copying data to the cloud, and using cloud computing to run a basic script, save the output to cloud storage.
+The steps we have in mind to work through are:

+1. find a source of data you can use code to download
+2. create storage and compute resources in the cloud
+3. get these scripts into the compute resource
+4. run the data gathering script on the compute resource to pull data (CSV) and store into cloud storage
+5.

+#### Skill level

+This exercise does not require you to

 ## Scripts